UCSB-MEDS/shiny-dashboard/text/meds_internationalPlacement.md

-*At this time, we have not yet had any MEDS alumni accept jobs at international organizations for their initial placements.
+*We have not yet had any MEDS alumni accept jobs at international organizations for their initial placements.
 Check back next year!*